Steel square

 The steel square is a tool used in carpentry.
 Carpenters use various tools to lay out structures that are square (that is, built at accurately measured right angles), many of which are made of steel, but the name steel square refers to a specific long-armed square that has additional uses for measurement, especially of various angles.
 It consists of a long, wider arm and a shorter, narrower arm, which meet at an angle of 90 degrees (a right angle).
 Today the steel square is more commonly referred to as the framing square or carpenter's square, and such squares are no longer invariably made of steel (as they were many decades ago); they can also be made of aluminum or polymers, which are light and resistant to rust.

-The longer wider arm is 50 mm wide, and is called the blade; the shorter narrower arm, is 37 mm wide, and is called the tongue.
+The longer wider arm is 50 mm wide, and is called the body; the shorter narrower arm, is 37 mm wide, and is called the tongue.
 The square has many uses, including laying out common rafters, hip rafters and stairs.
 It has a diagonal scale, board foot scale and an octagonal scale.
-On the newer framing squares there are degree conversions for different pitches and fractional equivalents.
+On the newer framing squares there are degree conversions for different slopes and fractional equivalents.

 Framing squares may also be used as winding sticks.

-Blade and tongue
+Body and tongue

-In traditional timber frame joinery, mortises and tenons were typically 50 mm wide and 50 mm from the edge of the timber when working with softwoods, giving rise to the width of the blade.
+In traditional timber frame joinery, mortises and tenons were typically 50 mm wide and 50 mm from the edge of the timber when working with softwoods, giving rise to the width of the body.
 Likewise, mortises and tenons were traditionally 37 mm wide when working in hardwoods, explaining the width of the tongue.
 This allowed for quick layouts of mortise and tenon joints when working both hard and softwoods.